LAST UPDATED: 5/14/23 – Galápagos photography guide

 General Photography Tips for the Galápagos

 Now that you have an idea of what type of camera equipment you will want to have with you when you visit the Galápagos Islands, I would like to discuss some of the general photography tips that will help you capture great photographs when you visit the islands.
-I have outlined a number of tips I have found helpful for you to review below.
+I have outlined a number of tips I have found helpful for you to review in my Galápagos photography guide below.

 Use Shutter Priority with Fast Shutter Speed